Fast, Slow, and Tool-augmented Thinking for LLMs: A Review: Summary and Future Prospects

 Adaptively selecting LLM reasoning strategies has continued to be an inspiring domain.
 Recent studies have begun to explore mechanisms that enable dynamic alignment of reasoning modes with the demands of specific tasks.
 As LLM capabilities continue to scale, their applications are rapidly expanding across critical domains such as education, healthcare, law, science, and engineering~\cite{liu2025real}.
 Developing efficient reasoning strategies can greatly improve their usability and trustworthiness, helping to reduce unnecessary computational costs and minimize hallucinations.

 Looking ahead, we envision several promising directions for future research: \paragraph{Pre-training/Mid-training Foundation:} While most existing work focuses on post-training mechanisms for reasoning strategy selection, it is during pre-training that LLMs acquire most of their internal knowledge and foundational cognitive capacities.
-A promising direction is to explore how awareness of knowledge boundaries can be encouraged or explicitly modeled during pre-training or mid-training phases.
+This means that adaptive reasoning capabilities are primarily instilled during post-training, which can lead to superficial boundary awareness or catastrophic forgetting of general knowledge.
+To address this, future work should explore how knowledge boundaries can be explicitly modeled much earlier, during pre-training or mid-training.
+The field must determine whether this boundary awareness can be deeply integrated into large-scale pre-training without harming the model's general capabilities or downstream adaptability.

 \paragraph{Unified Selection:} Existing strategy selection methods often lack the capability to integrate multiple reasoning strategies in a seamless, human-like manner.
-Most approaches focus on selection at a single knowledge boundary, without jointly considering fast, slow, and tool-augmented reasoning.
-A promising direction for future work is to develop models that can autonomously assess the nature of a task and dynamically select the most appropriate reasoning strategy or combination of strategies at each reasoning step.
+More specifically, current approaches typically treat internal reasoning depth and external tool invocation as isolated, disjointed decisions, preventing models from fully optimizing their computational resources.
+A promising direction is to develop models that autonomously assess task complexity and dynamically select the optimal combination of strategies at each step.
+How can we jointly model these orthogonal dimensions to enable seamless, unified transitions across reasoning strategies?

-\paragraph{Reasoning Orchestration Systems:} As we move towards increasingly complex multi-agent AI ecosystems, a key challenge lies in designing orchestration systems capable of managing and coordinating diverse reasoning strategies across multiple LLMs or LLM agents.
-Such systems would need to determine how to delegate subtasks, resolve conflicts among agents, and ensure coherence in collective reasoning.
+\paragraph{Reasoning Orchestration Systems:} As multi-agent frameworks become more prevalent~\cite{tran2025multi}, current orchestration systems often struggle to resolve inter-agent conflicts and suffer from compounding inefficiencies as the system scales.
+Future frameworks must determine how to effectively delegate subtasks and ensure coherence in collective reasoning.
+A major challenge moving forward will be designing orchestration policies that maintain efficiency, interpretability, and robustness even as the number of agents and the complexity of their interactions increase.